AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  chmod -R <perm> <directory>  # recursive, changing all the subdirectories and files at once

- chgrp group_name <file or directory>  # changing group ownership (you must be a member)
+ chgrp group_name <file or directory>  # changing group ownership (you must be a group member)

-There are some advanced permission bits:
+Some advanced permission bits:

 - s-bit:  setuid/setgid bit, preserves user and/or group IDs.
 - t-bit: sticky bit, for directories it prevents from removing file by